NAZAIF/image-classifier/README.md

-# image-classifier for my mini project which is built using Tensorflow and Python.
-It classifies items into frequently lost items at Airports.
+# Airports Lost and Found Management App

-The project is an Android app that is built using Xamarin Forms and the project name is AIRPORT LOST AND FOUND MANAGEMENT APPLICATION.
+Image Classifier with **Tensorflow** using **Inception-V3** model having a final accuracy of 87%.

-This classifier has got 86% final test accuracy.
+Built as backend for my Academic project.
+The Android app reduces the hustle at Lost and Found departments of airports by classifying items to below following types and thus making the claiming process easy.

-It classifies items from :-
+The labels are:
-white watch
+- white watch
-green hand bag
+- green hand bag
-camera
+- camera
-white wallet
+- white wallet
-green watch
+- green watch
-green wallet
+- green wallet
-red watch
+- red watch
-mobile
+- mobile
-white hand bag
+- white hand bag
-passport
+- passport
-black wallet
+- black wallet
-black watch
+- black watch
-blackbag
+- blackbag
-redbag
+- redbag
-laptop
+- laptop
-red wallet
+- red wallet